pinskylab/kelpEVOL_fq_gz_processing/README.md

 If you know that you deliberately don't want to use the shared repos on wahab and turing in `/home/e1garcia/shotgun_PIRE`, then here is how you would get started on another hpc and realize that you will have to modify all of the paths given in these `README.md` and tutorials.

-**ONLY DO THESE STEPS IF YOU ARE NOT USING WAHAB**
+**ONLY DO THESE STEPS IF YOU ARE NOT USING WAHAB OR TURING**

-1. Clone the repos in your working dir AND use relative paths to the scripts
+0. Clone the repos in your PIRE working dir

 ```sh
 #cd to your working dir then